Deploy to Google Cloud Platform

 Introduction

 Before deploying to Google Cloud Platform, you will need to authorize the Google Cloud SDK and set default configuration settings.
-Refer to the Authorizing the Google Cloud SDK document for full details.
+Refer to the Authorizing the Google Cloud SDK page for full details.

 Using Google Cloud orbs